A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Oscillation Parameters

 Similar to previous studies (e.g., H11), the amplitude--\numax\ relation shows significantly more scatter than expected from measurement errors.
 To investigate possible correlations with other parameters, Figure \ref{fig:all_amp_vs_numax}B shows the same distribution coloured by the metallicity for each star, where spectroscopic metallicities are available for 73\% of our sample from three sources: \cite{Bruntt_2012, Buchhave_2015, Serenelli_2017}.
 We find no gradient or pattern for main--sequence and subgiant stars in this parameter space.
 This is similar to the results from \cite{Yu_2018} for red giant stars, but different than their results for red clump stars, where they found that metal--rich red clump stars oscillate with larger amplitudes than metal--poor stars at a given \numax, \dnu, and \teff (see Figure 12 in \cite{Yu_2018}).

 Figure \ref{fig:all_amp_vs_numax}C shows the distribution colour--coded by \kp, with the lack of correlation confirming that the spread is not due to an inaccurate white noise correction.
-In Figure \ref{fig:all_amp_vs_numax}D, we show the relationship between the re--normalized unit weight--error (RUWE) and amplitude at \numax.
-RUWE is the magnitude and colour--independent re--normalization of the astrometric $\chi^2$ fit in \gaia DR2, which is sensitive to close binaries \citep[e.g.,][]{evans_2018, gaia_2018, Lindegren_2018, berger_2020}.
-Stars with RUWE $\gtrsim$ 1.5 are more likely to have a companion.
-In Figure \ref{fig:all_amp_vs_numax}D, only the 66 stars with RUWE above 1.5 are coloured.
-A close companion would dilute the amplitude (due to extra light), which could yield an underestimated amplitude, where low amplitude corresponds to higher stellar activity \citep[e.g.,][]{chaplin_2000, komm_2000, chaplin_2011}.
+In Figure \ref{fig:all_amp_vs_numax}D, we show the relationship between RUWE from \gaia DR3 and amplitude at \numax.
+In our sample, 122 stars (or 17\% of the sample) have RUWE above 1.5 which are coloured in Figure \ref{fig:all_amp_vs_numax}D. A close companion would dilute the amplitude (due to extra light), which could yield an underestimated amplitude, where low amplitude corresponds to higher stellar activity \citep[e.g.,][]{chaplin_2000, komm_2000, chaplin_2011}.
 As seen in Panel D, stars with RUWE $\geq 1.5$ follow the overall distribution of our sample with no outliers.
 Figure \ref{fig:all_amp_vs_numax}E shows the relationship between seismic mass and amplitude, where mass is derived using Equation \ref{eq:sr_mass}.
 We find that lower mass stars have higher amplitude at a given \numax on average while the opposite is true for higher mass stars, consistent with H11 and \cite{Yu_2018}.
 Lastly, Figure \ref{fig:all_amp_vs_numax}F shows no correlation between effective temperature and amplitude at a fixed \numax.